Greg Laurie: Harvest at Home

-When all California churches were forced temporarily to shut their doors because of COVID-19, Harvest Christian Fellowship and Greg Laurie started the online church program "Harvest at Home", which became one of the most-watched internet worship services in America, averaging over 200,000 viewers weekly during the pandemic.
+When all California churches were forced temporarily to shut their doors because of COVID-19, Harvest Christian Fellowship and Greg Laurie started the online church program "Harvest at Home".

 On Palm Sunday 2020, then-president Trump tweeted that he would be watching Harvest at Home, and the webcast saw record viewership that week, with over 1,300,000 people tuning in to watch.

 On October 5, 2020, Laurie revealed that he had contracted COVID-19, and released a statement saying, "Unfortunately, the coronavirus has become very politicized.
 I wish we could all set aside our partisan ideas and pull together to do everything we can to defeat this virus and bring our nation back."

-As of 2023, Harvest at Home continued to be one of the most widely watched online church services in America, with average viewership of over 100,000 in that year.

 Other ministry responsibilities

 In 2013, Laurie served as the Honorary Chairman of the National Day of Prayer Task Force.
 President Donald Trump selected Pastor Laurie as one of several evangelical church leaders to participate in the National Prayer Service hosted at the Washington National Cathedral following the presidential inauguration of 2017.

 In 2017, Greg Laurie organized a movement titled "The Year of Good News".
 Multiple church leaders signed the letter he penned to initiate the movement.
 One paragraph of the letter reads, "In a time of fake news, distracting news, divisive news, disorderly news, and, sometimes, depressing news, we - as Christians and as leaders - want to recommit ourselves to making sure that the Good News of Jesus cuts through it all.
 We call upon Christians in America to make 2017 'The Year of Good News.'"

-Laurie has served on the board of directors for the Billy Graham Evangelistic Association.
-He has served as a chaplain for the Newport Beach Police Department for over 25 years.
-He also became a chaplain for the Costa Mesa Police Department in 2013.
+As of 2006, Laurie was serving on the board of directors for the Billy Graham Evangelistic Association.
+As of this date, it was being reported that Laurie had served as a chaplain for the Newport Beach Police Department for over 25 years.
+As of 2013, Laurie was serving as chaplain for the Costa Mesa Police Department.

 Controversy

-In 2025, lawsuits were filed against Laurie and Harvest Christian Fellowship, with regard to assault allegations at an orphanage in Romania.
+In September 2025, lawsuits were filed against Laurie and Harvest Christian Fellowship alleging sexual abuse at an orphanage in Romania that the church had sponsored, allegations that included child rape and sex trafficking.
+Without denying that the abuse had taken place, the church responded, e.g., in a statement to Christianity Today, that the legal action was a "misplaced lawsuit wrongly target[ing] Harvest and our pastor"; calling the allegations "serious and disturbing", the church statement argued that "the target... should be the alleged perpetrator, not our church", and further argued that the lawsuits aimed at sensationalising the matter, constituting "a form of financial extortion".
+The law firm that had filed the lawsuits, representing the alleged victims of the abuse, responded with a rebuttal of the church's statement.

 Media

 Published works

 As of 2024 Laurie has written more than 70 books.
-His publications include;